 Technology companies should try to reduce risks and create more resilient systems as they face more severe global challenges.
 Leaders should consider their partner selections, their locations, and the location and mode of production strategically.

-The investment firm founded in New York remains optimistic because they continue to see signs of enduring quality, sustainable growth, and supportive valuations.
+The investment firm founded in New York remains optimistic because it continues to see signs of enduring quality, sustainable growth, and supportive valuations.

 They see opportunities in high-quality platform-like companies—that are essential to their customers’ operations—in enterprise software and information technology (IT) services companies and the sub-themes of Secure Cloud and Software-as-a-Service (SaaS), Artificial Intelligence (AI)/Machine Learning, Future of Work and Cybersecurity.